Smoke Alarms

 Draw a map of each level of the home.
 Show all doors and windows.
 Go to each room and point to the two ways out.
 Practice the plan with everyone in your household, including visitors.

 Making a plan is easy.
 Before a fire starts, sit down as a family and develop your plan.
-Visit the Office of the Fire Marshal website to learn more about home escape planning.
+Visit the National Fire Protection webiste to learn more about home escape planning.
 Download your Home Escape Plan Grid here.

 Preventing Fires